 1.1.
 Carcinogenesis and leukemogenesis in humans exposed to ionizing radiation.
 Direct evidence that virtually all forms of human cancer can be induced by ionizing radiation has accumulated over several decades, often, however, with poor assessment of dose response relationships.
-By now, acute and chronic myelogenous leukemia, other acute leukemias, multiple myeloma, bone sarcoma.

-Data are available for adults from the study of the irradiated ankylosing skin carcinoma, lung cancer (bronchiogenic and other varieties), thyroid cancer, spondylitis cases in Great Britain [3].
-These subjects were irradiated primarily breast cancer, stomach cancer, pancreas cancer, malignant lymphoma, colon in early adulthood and then followed for periods up to 27 years.
-This study cancer, cerebral tumors, neuroblastoma, Wilms tumor, maxillary and other provides a good basis for testing the prediction that the sum of cancer mortalities sinus carcinomas, and pharynx cancer have all been shown to be inducible in is some 20 times that of leukemia mortality following irradiation.
-It is obvious humans by ionizing radiation.
+By now, acute and chronic myelogenous leukemia, other acute leukemias, multiple myeloma, bone sarcoma, skin carcinoma, lung cancer (bronchiogenic and other varieties), thyroid cancer, breast cancer, stomach cancer, pancreas cancer, malignant lymphoma, colon cancer, cerebral tumors, neuroblastoma, Wilms tumor, maxillary and other sinus carcinomas, and pharynx cancer have all been shown to be inducible in humans by ionizing radiation.
 (Gofman and Tamplin, [7]).
-One disease (prethat such a comparison test requires that radiation dosages be equivalent for all sumed malignant), chronic lymphatic leukemia, does not, thus far, appear to be sites compared, or that appropriate dosage corrections be made before comradiation-induced (Lewis [21]).
-The implications of this finding remain unclear. parison of cancer mortalities with leukemia mortality.
-The Court-Brown and For those remaining varieties of human cancer, other than the ones just listed, Doll data are presented in Table II, including partial followup through 27 no evidence indicates they are not radiation-inducible.
-Within the evidence available, fortunately limited, there are simply no adequate data concerning vears. radiation-induction.
+One disease (presumed malignant), chronic lymphatic leukemia, does not, thus far, appear to be radiation-induced (Lewis [21]).
+The implications of this finding remain unclear.
+For those remaining varieties of human cancer, other than the ones just listed, no evidence indicates they are not radiation-inducible.
+Within the evidence available, fortunately limited, there are simply no adequate data concerning radiation-induction.